vlagh3/hugo_web/content/posts/elf_inject.md

 ## The Payload

 It’s time to take a look at the payload itself, what it does and how to get it into memory.
 For the sake of this article, it consists of a simple classical hello world program written in assembly.
-I didn’t want to get dirty and complicated for the reader, so we can focus on the ELF injection process itself.
+I didn’t want to get dirty and complicated, so we can focus on the ELF injection process itself.
 Enough speaking let’s look at it.

 ```c
 section .text